Climate and Sustainability

 - We put all Council facilities on a certified 100% renewable electricity supply in 2023.

-- We invested £2.8 million from the Public Sector Decarbonisation Scheme (PSDS) to slash carbon emissions at the Crediton and Tiverton leisure centres.
+- We invested £2.8 million from the Public Sector Decarbonisation Scheme (PSDS) at the Crediton and Tiverton leisure centres to make them Net-Zero-ready and slash carbon emissions.

 - That made Exe Valley Meadow Leisure Centre our first Net Zero sports centre, heated and cooled by ground-source and air-source heat pumps, powered by 100% renewable electricity and boosted by solar photovoltaic (PV) arrays for clean electricity.
 Efficiently run with a smart management system.